 Although NSAIDs are one of the most common period cramp remedies, they're by no means the only answer to effective pain relief.
 Orbuch says many people find herbal preparations for cramps highly beneficial.

 Try Natural Supplements and Herbs

-Denniston notes that natural supplements and herbs can be just as effective at blocking period pain as NSAIDs and have fewer side effects.
+Denniston says that natural supplements and herbs can be just as effective at blocking period pain as NSAIDs and have fewer side effects.
 "In a similar mechanism to ibuprofen, turmeric blocks the production of inflammatory molecules and thins menstrual flow," she says.
 "Turmeric reduces inflammatory molecules and pain by blocking the COX-2 enzyme specifically, which means it has less side effects than NSAIDS which block both the COX-1 and COX-2 enzymes."

 In addition to turmeric, Denniston suggests the use of zinc to "decrease prostaglandin production and cramping.
-Numerous studies, including a randomized, double-blind placebo-controlled clinical trial, have demonstrated that zinc significantly improves the severity and duration of period cramping compared to placebo."
+Numerous studies...have demonstrated that zinc significantly improves the severity and duration of period cramping compared to placebo."
 A 2016 study found that a zinc supplement was nearly twice as effective at reducing period cramps as the control.

-She also advocates adding magnesium to your diet, as it's an "important nutrient for preventing and decreasing menstrual cramps.
+She also advocates for adding magnesium to your diet, as it's an "important nutrient for preventing and decreasing menstrual cramps.
 Make sure it's magnesium glycinate, which is the most absorbable form, and not magnesium citrate or oxide, which don't have as beneficial effects on the uterus."
 She adds that magnesium can "relax smooth muscle and decrease contractility."